How Forgiveness & Gratitude Directly Impact Happiness

 Research suggests that childhood events don’t always determine the course of your life.
 You don’t need to be a prisoner of your past and it doesn’t have to determine your future.
 You can control your future, your thoughts about the past and present, and the way that you act on these feelings.

 One way to change your feelings, thoughts, actions, and the course of your life is to keep a “gratitude journal”.
 You might find it useful to keep a daily or weekly diary where you write down everything that you’re grateful for.
-This can include things that happened to you, things you noticed about your own thoughts or progress, people, where you live, work, school, etc.
+This can include:

 Controlled experiments have shown that people who record things they’re grateful for experience an increase in joy, happiness and overall satisfaction with their lives.
 This is because when you focus on things you’re grateful for, you amplify good memories about the past.
 Give it a try and see how it works for you!